 Heat the olive oil in a deep pan, then cook the chopped onions until soft.

-Add the mince and stir, breaking it up, until it is browned.
+Add the mince and stir, breaking it up, sauteéing it until it has browned.

 Add the tomato purée and stir in, cooking it at the same time for a minute or two.

-If you are using wine, addd it now.
+If you are using wine, add it now.
 When the alcohol has evaporated add the water and stir well.

 Next, add the seasoning, the cinnamon and the chopped parsley.